Palazzo della Ragione (Ferrara): 20th century reconstruction

 In 1921, the archives of the courthouse were partially destroyed by fire and the structure was also partly damaged by interventions to contain the flames.
-On 22 April 1945, two days before the arrival of the allied troops and thus the liberation of Ferrara, la struttura venne gravemente danneggiata da un altro incendio che ridusse il palazzo ai soli muri esterni, facendo crollare solai e coperture del tetto.
-In quest'occasione andò perduta molta parte della documentazione relativa ai decenni precedenti del periodo fascista.
+On 22 April 1945, two days before the arrival of the allied troops and thus the liberation of Ferrara, the structure was seriously damaged by another fire which reduced the building to just the external walls, causing the floors and roof coverings to collapse.
+On this occasion much of the documentation relating to the previous decades of the fascist period was lost.

 In a photographic image from the Archive of the Ferrara Ethnographic Centre, a section of Scottish troops can be seen parading in Piazza Duomo, with the still apparently intact palace in the background.

 The building was rebuilt almost ten years later, between 1954 and 1956, while the entire district was heavily modified with the widening of Corso Porta Reno and the demolition of most of the buildings on its eastern side.

 Reconstruction combined with urban planning changes led to the opening of a second large access face to Piazza Trento e Trieste, thus isolating the Clock Tower, located in the centre of the double passage.
 The project for the new palace was entrusted to Marcello Piacentini che a Ferrara eseguì uno dei suoi ultimi lavori, poiché morì solo quattro anni più tardi.